klundeen/5300-Jackal/README.md

 ## Milestone 2: Rudimentary Storage Engine -- Team: Tong Xu, Yinhui Li

-You also pull the tag for Milestone 2
+You can pull the tag for Milestone 2
 ```
 $ git checkout tags/Milestone2
 ```